-Originally a historical village, Dhaulana is situated on the Meerut-Hapur-Bulandshahr Road in Gulaothi, approximately 23 kilometers from Ghaziabad.
+Originally a historical village, Dhaulana is situated on the Meerut-Hapur-Bulandshahr Road in Gulaothi, approximately, 23 km from Ghaziabad.
 According to folklore, the village was founded by a Rajput chieftain Dhol Singh Shishodia and was also named after him.

 It was later attacked and taken over by the Sikhs in 1780.
 The village made a name for itself during the first war of Independence in 1857.
-Fourteen of its brave Rajput residents led by Lala Jhankumal were hanged by the British government for their role in the in the freedom struggle.
+Fourteen of its brave Rajput residents led by Lala Jhankumal were hanged by the British government for their role in the freedom struggle.

+The grateful residents of the village built a monument by the name of Shaheed Samarakas, a tribute to the memory of the heroes in 1957, to mark the centenary of their martyrdom.
 The village also boasts of a temple dedicated to Sati Malindi Devi.
-It is deeply revered by the residents and the people of the neighboring areas.
+It is deeply revered by the residents and the people of the neighbouring areas.
 A fair is held every year at the temple which attracts a large number of devotees.